Image © Chialing Hsueh

 The Power of Partnership

 Since 2013, PAC LA has thrived by building connections: between artists and collectors, traditional institutions and innovative newcomers, experts and those eager to learn, and within our vibrant community.
-As an independent, trusted resource, we create uniquely engaging experiences through collaboration: producing our signature programs and events for a growing audience of people who love photography, all while directly supporting artists and local organizations.
+We create uniquely engaging experiences entirely through collaboration: producing our signature programs and events for a growing audience of people who love photography, all while directly supporting artists and local organizations.

 We’re proud of this heritage, but know we have the potential to do much more.
 After a full year of research and development, PAC LA is now committed to making community partnership the core of our future.

-A New Approach: Communities are in the driver's seat, ensuring projects reflect real needs and make a lasting local impact.
+A Novel Approach: Communities are in the driver's seat, ensuring projects reflect real needs and make a lasting local impact.

 New Audiences: Bringing photography into spaces and places outside of the established arts ecosystem.